supa2/Automaton/Machine-building-tutorial-2.md

   Atm_trafficlight& automatic( int g, int y, int r );
 ```

 This completes our state machine.
-With a small change to the trafficlight.ino we can now see the light automatically cycling from green to yellow to red and back to green just as we configured it in the state table.
+By setting light in the trafficlight.ino sketch to automatic we can now see the light automatically cycling from green to yellow to red and back to green just as we configured it above in the state table.

 ```c++
 #include <Automaton.h>